 A 40-year contract with the U.S. Department of Interior Bureau of Reclamation was signed on June 20, 2002 with an effective date of January 1, 2003.
-On December 13, 2005 the first amendment to the contract was signed and on June 8, 2007 the second amendment was signed.
-These amendments resulted in a renegotiated payment schedule.

-Under the contract and amendments the District negotiated its water supply repayment obligation to a fixed contract amount.
+Under the contract the District negotiated its water supply repayment obligation to a fixed contract amount.
 On December 13, 2005 an amendment to the contract was signed which resulted in a renegotiated payment schedule, due to the 2005 annual payment being deferred.
 Per the contract the District's repayment obligation for the water supply is payable in two equal semi-annual payments on April 1 and November 1 with the final installment due in 2042.
-Per the amendments the District shall make base water supply payments of \$5,122 beginning in 2006 and continuing through 2011, \$15,367 for 2012 and 2013, \$12,806 in 2014 and continuing through 2042.
+Per the amendment the District shall make base water supply payments of \$17,772 beginning in 2006 and continuing through 2011, \$20,064 from 2012 through 2015, \$19,488 in 2016 and \$17,198 from 2017 through 2042.
 The District could also be required to repay additional sums against the water supply costs if it is determined that they have the ability to pay.
 The Bureau will evaluate the District's ability to pay every five years.
 The District's water supply repayment obligation for the existing water supply works shall be fully satisfied at the end of the 40-year contract in the year 2042.